roboshoes/Logger.js/README.md

 Description
 -----------

-Logger.js is a very simple utiliy to create a small logging panel on the top left corner of the window.
+Logger.js is a very simple tool that creates a small logging panel in the top left corner of the window.
-It's purpose it really to log data like mouse touch positions other constantly changing values without having to go the console, which I feel a really unconfortable on mobile devices.
+It's purpose is to log data like mouse/touch positions or other constantly changing values without having to go the console, which I feel is really unconfortable on mobile devices.

 Also it provides a possibility to trace info without changing the height of the browser on iDevices.